 That’s it.
 Now, you can easily use OneDrive on Linux without any hiccups.

 As you can see, using OneDrive in Linux with rclone takes some effort.
-If you want an easy way out, get a GUI tool like . and use OneDrive natively in Linux.
+If you want an easy way out, get a GUI tool like experience and use OneDrive natively in Linux.

-I hope you find this tutorial helpful.
-If you have any questions or suggestion, we’ll be happy to help you out.
+I hope you find this tutorial helpful in getting OneDrive on Linux.
+If you have any questions or suggestions, we’ll be happy to help you out.